PA18-010 Underground Flow Equalization System (UFES)

 The project will require a Special Use Permit for a public service use in the “A” Agricultural District and a Site Plan & Architectural Review (SPAR) for structures and walls over six feet in height.

-The City of San Mateo Planning Commission will hold a public hearing to make a recommendation to the City Council regarding the Special Use Permit, Site Plan and Architectural Review and Final EIR.
-This will include a Resolution to Certify the Final Environmental Impact Report (FEIR), adopt the Mitigation Monitoring and Reporting Program; and adopt a Statement of Overriding Considerations regarding construction noise impacts.
+On September 24, 2019, the City of San Mateo Planning Commission recommended City Council approval of the Special Use Permit, Site Plan and Architectural Review and certification of the Final EIR.
+This included the Mitigation Monitoring and Reporting Program and adoption of a Statement of Overriding Considerations regarding construction noise impacts.

-The Planning Commission Public Hearing will be held on September 24, 2019 at 7 p.m. in the City Hall Council Chambers, 330 W. 20th Avenue, San Mateo CA 94403.
+The City Council Public Hearing will be held on October 21, 2019 at 7 p.m. in the City Hall Council Chambers, 330 W. 20th Avenue, San Mateo CA 94403.
 Further information can be found here:

 • Project Plans: (Current) – September 16, 2019